agourlay/cornichon/README.md

 ## Placeholders

-Most built-in steps can use placeholders in their arguments, those will be automatically resolved from the '''session''':
+Most built-in steps can use placeholders in their arguments, those will be automatically resolved from the ```session```:

-- urls
+- Url
-- HTTP payloads
+- Expected body
-- HTTP params
+- HTTP params (name and value)
-- expected body
+- HTTP headers (name and value)

 ```scala
 Given I save("favorite-superhero" → "Batman")